 As a mom who's raised six kids through adolescence, and more puppies than I can count on both hands, (and survived)....
 I can vouch for every one of the above behavior issues showing it's face at some point during the teenage stage.

-Not ALL puppies will struggle a whole lot with this adolescent stage.
+Not ALL puppies will become different, and difficult, during with this adolescent puppy stage.